What to Eat with Hummus (Besides Boring Old Crackers)

 Or if you want to get really crazy, whip up a batch of chocolate hummus made with chickpeas, tahini, cocoa powder, maple syrup and vanilla extract.
-Serve with strawberries, apples and pretzels.
+Serve with:

 6. Add it to spaghettiStep up your pasta game by adding a dollop of hummus to a pot of pasta.
 It creates the same, rich consistency of an alfredo or carbonara but without using heavy cream.
 (Trust us on this one.)
 Cook your noodles according to the package instructions and then add a dollop of hummus into the pan.
 Add a little bit of water or olive oil to thin out the sauce and achieve the right consistency.
 Top with plenty of Parm, freshly ground black pepper and some parsley.
 You’ve just found your new weeknight dinner go-to.

-Steamed or grilled vegetables on their own can be a little, well…boring.
-But add in a scoop of brown rice or quinoa, some fresh salad leaves and a mound of hummus and that dull lunch just turned into a party.
+7. Make a veggie bowlSteamed or grilled vegetables on their own can be a little, well…boring.
+But add in these ingredients to turn a dull lunch into a party.
 (OK, not quite, but it’s a definite improvement.)